fossasia/gci16.fossasia.org/CONTRIBUTING.md

 For further discussions & communications, please join us on FOSSASIA Slack at #gci channel, link: https://fossasia.slack.com/messages/gci.
 You can get an invite [here](http://fossasia-slack.herokuapp.com/).

+Also, we have a [team of maintainers](maintainers.md) to whom you can write with `@fossasia/gci16-maintainers` if your pull-request goes unnoticed.
+They may have time.

 ## Git/Github Tutorials
 ### Git: Introduction